 - You'll be whitelisted to take part in the validator auction

-- Bid to stake ETH in the validator auction
+- Bid to stake TLN in the validator auction

 - If you have secured a validator slot, you can run the Trustlines Blockchain node to validate and earn TLC.

 Why do you need my email and name if validators are anonymous?